Guyana national football team: British Guiana (1905–1966)

-Guyana
+1966–2006

-After independence in 1966, Guyana did not play a match for five years.
-Their first fixtures under their new name were qualifiers for the 1971 CONCACAF Championship against Suriname.
+After gaining independence in 1966, Guyana played its first official competitive matches during the qualifiers for the 1971 CONCACAF Championship against Suriname.
 The first match, away, was lost 4–1 and the home match on 21 September 1971 was lost 3–2 as Suriname advanced 7–3 on aggregate.
 In 1976 Guyana entered its first ever World Cup qualification campaign with the aim of reaching the 1978 FIFA World Cup in Argentina.
 Guyana and Suriname were drawn in a two-legged preliminary in the Caribbean section of CONCACAF qualification and Guyana won the first leg 2–0 at home on 4 July 1976.
 The second leg in Paramaribo was lost 3–0 which allowed Suriname to advance.

-2006
+Guyana participated in its first Caribbean Cup finals in 1991, where it finished in 4th place.
+But the 2000s got off to a bad start with a FIFA suspension which prevented him from participating in the qualifiers for the 2002 World Cup.